nguyenliliana/ersp-research-log/ersp-research-log-f22.md

 **Accomplished:**
 - Attended NLP Reading Group
-- Completed half of the Introduction to PyTorch
+- Completed Introduction to PyTorch

 **Sunday (1.5 hour) Extended Literature Search**
 I extended my literature search to include papers after the BERT paper and chose specific ones that aligned more closely with our research topic.
 I utilized Google Scholars to find papers that cited the BERt paper.
 In addition, I searched the ACL proceedings to find recent papers in the past two years that involved models that implemented QA and conversation.
 I organized my findings on the group Mural and added the papers to the Related Works and References section of our project proposal draft.